Can my employer deny my request for time off?

 There are a few exceptions to this general rule, however.
-For example, Maryland, New Jersey, and Michigan have laws that require employers to provide paid sick time to workers.
-Nevada and Maine have also passed similar laws recently.
-Only a couple of states require employers to offer paid leave that goes beyond sick leave.
+For example, Maryland, New Jersey, and Michigan have laws that require employers to provide paid sick time to employees.
+Recently, Nevada and Maine passed similar laws.
+Only a couple of states require employers to offer paid leave in addition to sick leave.

-Also, federal laws require employers to provide time away from work under the Family Medical Leave Act and similar laws.
+Federal law requires employers to provide employees time away from work under the Family Medical Leave Act and similar laws.
 In most cases, such laws protect you from being fired for taking time off when you are ill or when you need to take care of family members who are sick.

 Most of these protections do not apply to requests for time off during the holidays.
 However, you might be able to get time off if you have a religious reason for doing so.
 Employers are typically required to provide reasonable time off to employees who have religious obligations, which might be especially relevant during the holiday season.
 If you are requesting time off to meet a religious obligation, your employer may have to grant this request in some cases.

 Finally, suppose it seems like an employer denies your request for an unfair or discriminatory reason.
-In these cases, you may have legal options to consider and might want to ask a lawyer.
+In these cases, you may have legal options and might want to ask a lawyer.

 What can I do if my Time Off Request is denied?

-If you absolutely are not willing to work, but your employer will not give you the time off, you can decline to appear for work.
-Just like an employer can terminate you for any legal reason, you can usually choose to end your employment relationship with them for any reason that you see fit.
-While most employers ask that you give at least two weeks of notice, this notice is generally not a legal requirement but rather a courtesy to other workers who may be impacted.
+If you are absolutely not willing to work, but your employer will not give you the time off, you can decline to appear for work.
+Just like an employer can terminate you for any legal reason, you can usually choose to end your employment relationship with them for any reason.
+While most employers ask that you give at least Two Weeks Notice, this notice is generally not a legal requirement but rather a courtesy to other workers who may be impacted.